|Publications Meetings The Profession Membership Programs Math Samplings Policy & Advocacy In the News About the AMS|

 See: "Brain scans show how kids' math skills grow," by Lauran Neergaard, Detroit Free Press, 19 August 2014.

-Being asked to review a 50 page paper can be a frightening proposition, and debugging someone else's code can be a nightmare.
-Imagine the horror, then, of being asked to review Thomas Hales' computer-assisted proof of the Kepler conjecture, over 300 pages long and depending on approximately 40,000 lines of custom code ("Mathematical proofs getting harder to verify," by Roxanne Khamsi, New Scientist, 19 February 2006).
+Being asked to review a 50-page paper can be a frightening proposition, and debugging someone else's code can be a nightmare.
+Imagine the horror, then, of being asked to review Thomas Hales's computer-assisted proof of the Kepler conjecture, over 300 pages long and depending on approximately 40,000 lines of custom code ("Mathematical proofs getting harder to verify," by Roxanne Khamsi, New Scientist, 19 February 2006).
 The reviewers charged with this task by the Annals of Mathematics spent five years vetting the proof.
 "After a year they came back to me and said that they were 99% sure that the proof was correct," says Hales in the above article.
 To eliminate this uncertainty, the reviewers continued their evaluation.
 "After four years they came back to me and said they were still 99% sure that the proof was correct, but this time they said were they exhausted from checking the proof."
+(Image: Thomas Hales talking about sphere packing at the 2010 Arnold Ross Lecture in Pittsburgh.)

 The Kepler conjecture asserts that no sphere packing (i.e., arrangement of spheres in three dimensions) can be denser (i.e., have a larger ratio of sphere to empty space) than the "greengrocer's" or hexagonal lattice packing.
 Hales' original proof comes in six chapters, and is frankly bewildering.
 As far as I can tell, it involves finding the minimum value of a function of 150 variables over a set of ~50,000 sphere configurations, each of which represents some neighborhood of a compact topological space, the points of which represent sphere packings ("A Formulation of the Kepler Conjecture," by Thomas C. Hales and Samuel P. Ferguson, a chapter from The Kepler Conjecture, Springer, 2011, available for a fee).
 With the help of graduate student Samuel Ferguson (who seems to have disappeared from at least the internet after his graduation from the University of Michigan in 2007), Hales spent six years solving around 100,000 linear programming problems to complete his computer-assisted proof.